 Are you struggling to stay motivated working from home?
-Working at home part-time is standard practice for Team Intellek, both in the UK and US.
+Working at home part-time is standard practice for Team Intellek, both in the UK and the US.
 In a past blog post, we shared how the team’s work-life balance is enhanced at Intellek and touched on remote working.

 Healthy, Engaged & Motivated When Working from Home

 As we continue to stay in touch with clients day-to-day, we have found that many are finding working from home tough.
-So we wanted to share our top tips for homeworking to help you remain healthy, engaged and motivated.
+So we wanted to share our top tips for homeworking to help you remain healthy, engaged, and motivated.

 1. Stick to a Routine – Don’t Stay in Your PJs!